kesurswapnil/distributed-architecture-for-ftp/README.md

   2. Run client and set path to directory where file to be uploaded is present.
   3. Enter -push in command prompt and it will upload the file to node server where the size of file can be best fit.

+  NOTE: Use 'backup' to test connection between client and master node.
+Use 'backup_2' to test connection between slave and master server nodes.